 Under the CMA, PRPA possesses the power to engage in activities related to shipping, navigation and transportation of goods and passengers.
-PRPA sets the business direction for the port, undertakes development planning and infrastructure development and ensures the coordination required to ensure safe and efficient goods movement through port lands and waters.
+PRPA sets the business direction for the port, undertakes development planning and infrastructure development and ensures the coordination required to maintain the safe and efficient movement of goods through port lands and waters.